leoscarton/HabitTrackerUI/README.md

 # Habit Tracker UI

-A WIP for a simple Habit Tracker with PySide6
+A WIP for a simple Habit Tracker with UI using PySide6.